 Building ETL processes for blockchains involves processing huge amounts of unstructured data.
 Accordingly, designing a database is a non-trivial task.
 In the initial design of the data model, we pursued the following goals:

-- Reduce the number table joins.
-With the most frequently used combination of slug+chain, you can quickly find the data you want in multiple tables.
+- With the most frequently used combination of slug+chain, you can quickly find the data you want in multiple tables.

 With these goals in mind, we used the following approaches to organise the data: